 We are responsible for expressing a conclusion, on the basis of the work performed, regarding the compliance of the NFS with the Decree and with the GRI Standards.
-We conducted our engagement in accordance with International Standard on Assurance Engagements 3000 (Revised) - Assurance Engagements Other than Audits or Reviews of Historical Financial Information (hereafter "ISAE 3000 Revised"), issued by the International Auditing and Assurance Standards Board ("IAASB") for limited assurance engagements.
+We conducted our work in accordance with International Standard on Assurance Engagements 3000 (Revised) - "Assurance engagements other than audits or reviews of historical financial information" ("ISAE 3000 Revised"), issued by the International Auditing and Assurance Standards Board ("IAASB") for limited assurance engagements.
 The standard requires that we plan and apply procedures in order to obtain limited assurance that the NFS is free of material misstatement.
-The procedures performed in a limited assurance engagement are less in scope than those performed in a reasonable assurance engagement in accordance with ISAE 3000 Revised, and, therefore, do not provide us with a sufficient level of assurance that we have become aware of all significant facts and circumstances that might be identified in a reasonable assurance engagement.
+The procedures performed in a limited assurance engagement are less in scope than those performed in a reasonable assurance engagement in accordance with ISAE 3000 Revised and, therefore, do not provide us with a sufficient level of assurance that we have become aware of all significant facts and circumstances that might be identified in a reasonable assurance engagement.

-The procedures performed on the NFS were based on our professional judgement and consisted in interviews, primarily of company personnel responsible for the preparation of the information presented in the NFS, analyses of documents, recalculations and other procedures aimed at obtaining evidence as appropriate.
+The procedures performed on the NFS were based on our professional judgement and consisted in interviews, primarily of Company's personnel responsible for the preparation of the information presented in the NFS, analyses of documents, recalculations and other procedures designed to obtain evidence considered useful.

-In particular, we performed the following procedures:
+In detail, we performed the following procedures:

-- analysis of the relevant matters reported in the NFS relating to the activities and features of the Marr Group, in order to assess the reasonableness of the selection process used, in accordance with article 3 of the Decree and the with the reporting standards adopted; - 2. analysis and assessment of the criteria used to identify the consolidation area, in order to assess their compliance with the Decree; - 3. understanding of the following matters: - business and organisational model of the Marr Group, with reference to the management of the matters specified by article 3 of the Decree; - policies adopted by the Marr Group with reference to the matters specified in article 3 of the Decree, actual results and related key performance indicators; - main risks, generated or faced, with reference to the matters specified in article 3 of the Decree.
+- 1. analysis of the relevant matters reported in the NFS relating to the activities and characteristics of the Group, in order to assess the reasonableness of the selection process used, in accordance with article 3 of the Decree and with the reporting standard adopted; - 2. analysis and assessment of the criteria used to identify the consolidation area, in order to assess their compliance with the Decree; - 3. understanding of the following matters: - business and organisational model of the Group with reference to the management of the matters specified by article 3 of the Decree; - policies adopted by the Group with reference to the matters specified in article 3 of the Decree, actual results and related key performance indicators; - key risks generated and/or faced by the Group with reference to the matters specified in article 3 of the Decree.

-With reference to those matters, we compared the information obtained with the information presented in the NFS and we performed the procedures described under point 4 a) below.
+With reference to those matters, we compared the information obtained with the information presented in the NFS and carried out the procedures described under point 4 a) below;